junxit/us-congress-bills-119/bill.md

 > ## § 1730D.
 Delivery, distribution, and dispensation of controlled medications via telemedicine
 >
-> - **(a)** *In general* Pursuant to section 1730C of this title and subject to the requirements of title III of the Controlled Substances Act (21 U.S.C.
+> - **(a)** *In general* Pursuant to section 1730C of this title and subject to the requirements of title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970 (21 U.S.C.
 801 et seq.), a covered health care professional may use telemedicine to deliver, distribute, or dispense to a patient eligible to receive medical treatment under this chapter a controlled substance that is a prescription drug as determined under the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 301 et seq.) regardless of whether such covered health care professional has conducted an in-person medical examination of such patient if—
 >   - **(1)** such covered health care professional is—
 >     - **(A)** authorized to prescribe the basic class of such controlled substance under an active, current, full, and unrestricted State license, registration, or certification; and
 >     - **(B)** acting in the usual course of professional practice; and